TimTwigg/Assignment3/README.md

         - each part of the score is multiplied by a weight
         - the weights should sum to 1 (set int values then normalize to proportion of weight)
 10. gui
+    - make it
+    - make NotFound page for when no results are found